 Good scores are more common than bad, because fortunately good products are more common than bad.

 The Altura Icon Long Sleeve Jersey is a warm, comfortable and very effective top or mid-layer for cool to cold rides, with a style and build that belies its price.
-It breathes and wicks well, and bar a lack of windproofing and the odd straggly stitch, really has no negatives.
+It breathes and wicks well, and bar a lack of windproofing really has no negatives.

-Sleeve length is spot on for sealing snugly with gloves, and while the collar zips up tight the fabric's stretch is gentle enough that you never feel like a Death Star bureaucrat who just annoyed Darth Vader.
-There's nowhere for draughts to get in, though the fabric is not windproof, so this is better beneath a hardier shell on days with stabby winds.
+Sleeve length is longer than some jerseys but spot on for sealing snugly with gloves, and the collar is slightly looser than the previous iteration's – as long as you're not as skinny-necked as our model, no draughts get in.
+That said, the fabric isn't windproof, so this is better beneath a hardier shell on days with stabby winds.

 It all adds up to a jersey that's warm and very comfortable, and the fabric (polyester with a dash of spandex) is nicely breathable and very good at wicking sweat: the Icon managed the impressive trick of ending rides drier than both the layer above and below it.
 It's also soft on the outside for a feel/look that, if not quite premium, is certainly pleasing.

 Strong elastic and an average depth mean the three pockets are happy keeping hold of phones, packable layers and gels, and there's a side zip for extra security.
 Note this pocket (roughly 16x11cm, but with an 11cm zip that makes getting bigger phones in a struggle) intrudes on the main pocket's space, so you still only really have three rather than four.

 This Hex-Repeat design of the Icon comes in three different colour options: this orange/navy, teal/blue and yellow/navy.
 If you like your patterns bold then there is also a Tokyo version available in white/black or lime/black.
 There are various options for women too.